emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 0 Gunslinger__

 * __Choices:__
-  * __This is my Weapon:__ _(Cost 0)_ Your gun is the only friend you need.
+  * __This is my Weapon:__ Your gun is the only friend you need.
 Make sure to give it a name.
-  * __Gunslinger or Marksman:__ _(Cost 0)_ You may choose to subclass into a Gunslinger or a Marksman.
+  * __Gunslinger or Marksman:__ You may choose to subclass into a Gunslinger or a Marksman.
 Gunslinger's carry Pistols, and focus on shooting quickly and frequently.
 Marksmen carry a rifle, and aim to do high damage on single shots.
 On subsequent level-ups, you will gain unique abilities based on your choice.

 * __Combat Abilities:__